Trump Global Gag Rule Guidance — Everything But the Kitchen Sink

 Other important programs or activities to which the GGR does not apply include:

 - Humanitarian assistance, including State Department migration and refugee assistance and USAID and Department of Defense disaster and humanitarian relief activities;

 - Basic health research, particularly biomedical, but not most operations or implementation-science research;

-- Abortion services or counselling and referring for abortion in cases of life endangerment, rape, or incest;
+- Abortion services or counseling and referring for abortion in cases of life endangerment, rape, or incest;

 - Post-abortion care, including “treatment of injuries or illnesses caused by legal or illegal abortions;” and